-Make sure you’re using the right type of forklift for the job.
-If you’re loading into a container or reefer, then you’ll need a forklift with the correct height mast as not to damage the roof.
+Make sure you’re using the right type of forklift or walkie stacker for the job.
+If you’re loading into a container or reefer, then you’ll need a machine with the correct height mast so as not to damage the roof.

 Make sure the truck is level; loading on a slope is dangerous.